Prevention Services

 “The KIDS Personal Safety lessons have had a great impact on our school by bringing forth those children who were too scared to speak up about bullying.
 It is so important to teach kids to report bullying if they see it or hear about it and hopefully creating a safe environment for all children in our elementary school.” – Manatee County schoolteacher (anonymous)

 Through FPRP, families in the process of reunification receive parenting education in both English and Spanish.
-Each family partners with a parenting coach to develop a success plan, with the goal of meeting all objectives within three to nine months.
+Each family partners with a parenting coach to develop a personalized success plan, with the goal of meeting all program objectives within three to nine months.

 How to help our prevention programs